Andrew Benintendi Player Props: White Sox vs. Angels

 Andrew Benintendi At The Plate

-- In 11 games this year (22.4%), Benintendi has picked up an RBI, including two games with multiple runs batted in.
+- He has not hit a long ball in his 50 games this year.

-- In 22 of 49 games this season, he has scored, and three of those games included multiple runs.
+- Benintendi has driven in a run in 11 games this season (22.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.